blahosyl/operator-game/README.md

 - [Horizon Photo](https://github.com/Ri-Dearg/horizon-photo/blob/master/README.md#mobile-testing) by Rory Patrick Sheridan- [The README of my first Code Institute project](https://github.com/blahosyl/academic-publishing)

 ### Acknowledgements

-Peter Litauszki for giving me the idea for this project.
+I would like to thank Peter Litauszki for giving me the idea for this project, and for being an enthusiastic tester.

+I am also grateful to my mentor Rory Patrick Sheridan for his super-useful advice and great insights!

+Last but definitely not least, I would like to thank [Lewis](https://github.com/blahosyl/operator-game/issues/3) and Roo from the tutoring team for their efficient and friendly help when I got stumped.